igrigorik/videospeed/ourchanges.md

 - Made button presses on options page a bit more obvious by animating them and adding hover styling.

-- Improved logging adding the caller information (where available) and more details when a video event happens incase there may be multiple video players to determine which one.
+- Improved logging adding the caller information (where available) and more details when a video event happens incase there may be multiple video players to determine which one along with controller instance ids.

 - Added the ability to automatically enable subtitles and auto disable autoplay for youtube.com.

+- Adjusted speed event handling option to fix YT speed adjustment errors due to multiple video tags firing (forceLastSavedSpeed is now an enum videoSpeedEventAction and migrated accordingly)